 What is an SFS in a Colorado Divorce?

-When one spouse files for divorce in Colorado, both spouses must fill out a sworn financial statement (SFS).
+When one spouse files for divorce in Colorado first, both spouses must fill out a sworn financial statement (SFS).
 This lengthy form requires lists of all assets and debts as well as all income and expenses for each spouse.
 Collectively, all the listed assets and debts are the spouses’ marital estate.
 In a true community property state, all property is divided down the middle with half going to each spouse.
 In Colorado’s equitable distribution state, property remains whole and is distributed between divorcing spouses as fairly as possible with some assets and debts going to one spouse and some to the other.
 The courts strive for fairness rather than a 50/50 division, so the distribution isn’t always perfectly balanced; for instance, a lower-earning spouse may receive greater assets or fewer debts during the division.

 After both parties disclose their information on the SFS, it may be placed into a spreadsheet with some back-and-forth trading and negotiation between the spouses in the hopes of achieving an equitable distribution between the spouses outside of a courtroom in what’s known as a separation agreement.
 Only if both parties cannot come to a mutually accepted agreement does the matter go before a judge to decide.